 - a.
-Appropriate to their age, stage of production and species; as recommended by the National Research Council (NRC) and recommended for their geographic area. - b.
+Appropriate to their age, stage of production and species; - b.
 Fed to them in sufficient quantity to maintain good health; and - c.
 Formulated to satisfy their nutritional needs. - d.
 Hens must have daily access to coarse calcium, to aid with bone strength and shell quality.